hacks-guide/Guide_Wii/_pages/en_US/wiiconnect24.md

 7. [Boot Priiloader](priiloader#section-iii---entering-priiloader) on the vWii.
 8. Select hacks, and scroll down to enable the Fix NWC24iSetUniversalTime hack.
 9. Return to the vWii menu.

+### Wiiconnect24 Priiloader Hacks

+Some functions for Wiiconnect24 are required to enable via a Priiloader hack for the vWii and the Wii mini.
+You can view more information on Priiloader hacks [here](https://dacotaco.github.io/priiloader/docs/HACKSLIST.html).

 [Proceed to Nintendo Wi-Fi Connection](wiimmfi)<br>
 This guide takes the process of regaining online functionality to your Wii a step further - by allowing the Nintendo Wi-Fi Connection services to function yet again on certain games like Mario Kart Wii.
 While there are different private servers and services that allow this, the one covered here will be Wiimmfi.